-- to be paid by the Lessee; Lessee to keep, maintain and substantially repair; - Lessor's Covenants: to grant the Lessee guiet enjoyment of the 1. premises; and - 2. repairs to major structural elements of the clubhouse. - 2.
-Subject to final satisfactory negotiations being carried out by the Chief Executive Officer, AUTHORISES the Mayor and Chief Executive Officer to affix the common seal and execute the lease in 1 above.
+1.8 Lessor's Covenants: to grant the Lessee guiet enjoyment of the 1.

+2. repairs to major structural elements of the

+2. Subject to final satisfactory negotiations being carried out by the Chief Executive Officer, AUTHORISES the Mayor and Chief Executive Officer to affix the common seal and execute the lease in 1 above.